kadena-io/pact/docs/en/pact-functions.rst

 *capability* ``-> bool`` *body* ``[*]`` *→* ``<a>``

-Specifies and requests grant of *scoped* CAPABILITY which is an application of a ‘defcap’ production.
+Specifies and requests grant of *acquired* CAPABILITY which is an application of a ‘defcap’ production.
 Given the unique token specified by this application, ensure that the token is granted in the environment during execution of BODY. ‘with-capability’ can only be called in the